atewari-bot/vehicle-value-prediction/README.md

   * First data set us used for model training and testing
   * Second data set would be never seen dataset and would be used to validate model.
 * Split first data set into train and test set using scikit-learn train_test_split() method
-* Trained 6 types of models based on different regression algorithms.
+* Trained 8 types of models based on different regression algorithms.
   * LinearRegression
   * Ridge Regression
   * Lasso Regression
   * ElasticNet
   * XGBoostRegressor
   * HistGradientBoostingRegressor
+  * DecisionTreeRegressor
+  * RandomForestRegressor
 * Performed hyperparameters tuning of the models using GridSearchCV to perform cross-validation and evaulate best performing model.

 ## Evaluation